 Edinburgh to Inverness -

-After Pitlochry, we provide the choice of a direct route to Inverness or a more scenic route via the Rothiemurchus forest in the Cairngorms National Park.
-If time allows, you can visit the historical and hauntingly sad battlefield of Culloden Moor.
+Heading into the Highlands, we provide the choice of a direct route to Inverness or a more scenic route via the Rothiemurchus forest in the Cairngorms National Park.
+Both sets of directions give you the option for a visit to the historical and hauntingly sad battlefield of Culloden Moor.

 Stopover in Inverness